ioanniswd/pot/README.md

 # pot

-A CLI to instantly get an overview of a repo's PRs, and decide which PR to act upon next.
+A CLI to instantly get an overview of one or more repos' PRs, and decide which PR to act upon next.

 ![Version badge](https://img.shields.io/badge/version-1.0.0-green.svg)